courtney-maynard/data440/hw2/hw2_report.md

 ```

-After several attempts, I realized that Twitter had pretty strict rate limits, which meant that in order to search for more tweets I had to wait ~12 minutes.
+After several attempts, I realized that Twitter had strict rate limits, which meant that to search for more tweets I had to wait ~12 minutes.
 Because of this, it was not feasible for me to set up a loop to iterate through the different keywords, and I had to manually re-run the program for each new word I wanted to search.
-Thus, I ended up with 30+ named files corresponding to all of the collected tweets, and created another program to combine the links in all the files.
+Thus, I ended up with 30+ named files corresponding to all the collected tweets, and I created another program to combine the links across the files.

 ```console
 (base) courtneymaynard@Courtneys-MacBook-Pro-2 data440 % python3 combine_links.py